 A world without doctors is unimaginable but becoming one is not an easy task.
 It requires a lot of hard work, passion, and aspiration.
-Planning to Study MBBS in India or in Abroad not only requires a lot of practice, compassion or diligence but also demands abundant knowledge about the course and research.
-A good research about the course and all its aspects not only helps a student select the perfect university but also ensures an error-free future.
+Planning to study MBBS in India, MBBS in USA, MBBS in Georgia or in general MBBS in Abroad not only requires a lot of practice, compassion or diligence but also demands abundant knowledge about the course and research.
+Good research about the course and all its aspects not only helps a student select the perfect university but also ensures an error-free future.
+Medical universities in India can help you achieve your dreams.

 Medical study in India and its prospects continues to attract more and more Indian students every year.
 This encourages them to prepare and appear in medical entrance exams.
-However, the desire and passion to Study MBBS in India is not enough.
-Instead, it requires students to find government medical seats for themselves or be able to pay huge sums of tuition fees to private medical colleges in India.
+However, the desire and passion to study MBBS in India, MBBS in USA, MBBS in Georgia or MBBS in Abroad is not enough.
+Instead, it requires students to find government medical seats for themselves or be able to pay huge sums of tuition fees to private medical universities in India.

-MBBS degree in India takes a total of about 5.5 years to get completed which is just a half year early than MBBS in China, MBBS in Philippines and MBBS in Kyrgyzstan.
-The first four and a half years of MBBS in India or Bachelor of Medicine and Bachelor of Surgery are dedicated to medical learning, theoretical approaches, and basic clinical knowledge while the last one year is completely devoted to internship for pragmatic learning and hands-on experience.
+MBBS degree in India takes a total of about 5.5 years to get completed which is just a half year early than MBBS in abroad (MBBS in China, MBBS in USA, MBBS in Georgia, MBBS in Philippines and MBBS in Kyrgyzstan).
+The first four and a half years of MBBS in India or Bachelor of Medicine and Bachelor of Surgery are dedicated to medical learning, theoretical approaches, and basic clinical knowledge while the last one year is completely devoted to the internship for pragmatic learning and hands-on experience.

-All the semesters are scheduled in such a way that the students gain complete knowledge of all aspects of medicine.
+All the semesters in the medical universities in India are scheduled in such a way that the students gain complete knowledge of all aspects of medicine.
 Students are taught through seminars, 3D screens, modules, group discussions, demonstrations etc in addition to theoretical instructive lectures.

 The total duration of the course consists of nine semesters in which the first two semesters focus on pre-clinical analysis; the other three are centered on para-clinical approach while all the other semesters focus on clinical learning which includes clinical postings along with in-depth learning of medicine and confederate subjects.